ajay2605/Playwright-API-Testing-Framework/Notes/tagging.md

 1. test.only - Runs only one test
 2. test.skip - to skip tests
-3. test.fixme -PW wont run this test.It is just to tell that this needs fixing
+3. test.fixme - PW wont run this test.It is just to tell that this needs fixing
 4. Conditional Skipping

    test('skip this test', async ({ page, browserName }) => {